About Molly’s Room

-One of the main tenets of a parent cooperative program is “we’re better together.”
-Our main goal is to provide a positive introductory school experience for 3 and 4 year-old children to prepare them for elementary education.
+One of the main tenets of a parent cooperative group is “we’re better together.”
+Our main goal is to provide a positive, play based experience for 3 and 4 year-old children.
 This is accomplished through a cooperative effort between the community, teachers and parents.

-- Parents assist the teacher in the classroom on a rotating schedule helping with projects, activities, materials and organization.
+- Parents assist the teacher on a rotating schedule helping with projects, activities, materials and organization.

 - Work with Church Pastor to communicate Church & Sunday School events and coordinate ministry opportunities 1-2 times monthly for stories, songs and/or activities.